ewfx/aidel-chatgplt/artifacts/demo/README.md

-Please check the link to view the Demo video - https://youtu.be/Ayy3oX778Nk
+Please check the link to watch the Demo video - https://youtu.be/Ayy3oX778Nk